nikosubra/emptybucket-portable/README.md

 ## 🧠 How It Works

 1. **Initialization**
-   - Prompts for credentials and endpoint
+   - Prompts for credentials and endpoint (unless passed as flags)
    - Connects to the bucket with TLS verification disabled

 2. **State Loading**